Walk the stunning Jurassic Coast, a UNESCO World Heritage Site.

 Hunt for prehistoric fossils on this ancient coastline.

-Self-guided walking holiday on the Dorset Coast
+Self-guided walking holiday on Dorset’s Jurassic Coast

 This is a stunning walk along the clifftops and rolling hills of Dorset’s Jurassic Coast.
 From Lyme Regis to West Lulworth, parts of this walk are as beautiful as it gets in the British Isles.
 It is a walk of great variety, naturally concentrating on the popular Dorset Coast Path; one of the most beautiful stretches of the longer South West Coast Path.
 The Dorset coastline is an area of outstanding geological importance as over 200 million years of rocks have been laid down, bent and twisted before being eroded by the sea to expose rock profiles on the beaches which are accessible to fossil hunters and scientists alike.
 So important is this area that it is has been designated a UNESCO World Heritage Site.